-In the last two months of 2021, follow-up surveys and interviews were conducted with a group of former Famili i Redi participants, scheduled 2-3 months after they attended the workshop.
-Preliminary analysis of the data indicates that workshop impacts are lasting, with 70% indicating that their relationship with their partner had significantly improved after the workshop, 75% indicating that they understood significantly more about the different forms of violence than before, and 70% indicating that they had already used the stress management strategies taught during the workshop - strategies which support constructive decision-making and help reduce the risk of violence.
+Follow-up surveys and interviews conducted with a group of former Famili i Redi participants 2-3 months after they attended the workshopindicated that workshop impacts are lasting, with 70% indicating that their relationship with their partner had significantly improved after the workshop, 75% indicating that they understood significantly more about the different forms of violence than before, and 70% indicating that they had already used the stress management strategies taught during the workshop - strategies which support constructive decision-making and help reduce the risk of violence.

 Famili i Redi has benefited from unprecedented support at the country level, and its strong tripartite partnership model that has allowed both UN and WVV to contribute funding towards common objectives, expanding the reach and impact of the initiative, whilst DoL has been an emphatic advocate to in-country donors about the need for diversified funding to support the continuation and expansion of Famili i Redi into the future.
-DoL is currently undergoing an expansion of its training unit, and agreement has been established in principle for the Spotlight Initiative to support the institutionalisation of Famili i Redi within DoL.